xiaoyeye/TFvelo/README.md

 ![Image text](https://github.com/xiaoyeye/TFvelo/blob/main/figures/demo.png)

 TFvelo_run_demo.py provides the demo for runing TFvelo, and TFvelo_analysis_demo.py is for results visualization.
-The package code can be directly downloaded for usage.
+The package TFvelo can be directly downloaded for usage.

 ## Environment: